 At this point we suggest including a report on a Key Performance Indicator (KPI) like Wages to Turnover.

-This KPI compares Wages to Income or Wages against Total Expenses and shows the trends over time.
-KPIs are good indicator for potential future problems.
+This KPI compares Wages to Income.
+Or, you could vary it to show Wages against Total Expenses and shows the trends over time.
+KPIs are good indicators for potential future problems.

 This report provides the answer to: